London is celebrating International Women’s Day with a bang this year. Here’s what you shouldn’t miss.

 There’s no better time to shop at female-owned businesses.
 London is jam-packed with them and pretty much all are well-worthy of your hard earned cash.
 Not sure where to look?
 Here’s a couple of our favourites…

-The National Gallery have got a wide range of digital events throughout March to celebrate International Women’s Day.
+The National Gallery has a wide range of events throughout March to celebrate International Women’s Day.

 The gallery’s aim is to explore women’s role in famous artwork, from a deep dive into the women featured in the frescoes by Luca Signorelli to the way in which art historian Anna Jameson influenced the reception of Raphael’s work.